CopyCoderJay/Weatherapp/README.md

 Environment Variables: Secured API keys using .env.local rather than hardcoding.

-Responsive UI: Designed with accessibility and responsiveness in mind
+Responsive UI: Designed with accessibility and responsiveness in mind.

 🌍 Deployment Instructions
 Deploy to Vercel (Recommended)